stacks-network/stacks-core/blockstack_cli/docs/openbazaar.md

 ## Profile is in legacy format

 If you registered your blockstack ID before spring 2016, there's a chance that your profile is still in a legacy format.
-It will get migrated to the new format automatically if you update your profile on [Onename.com](https://onename.com).
+It will get migrated to the new format automatically if you update your profile on the [Onename](https://onename.com) app.
 However, you have to do this manually with the CLI.

 To do so, the command is:
 ```